WorkOfStan/mycms/README.md

-To adapt the content and its structure either adapt migrations [content_table](dist/db/migrations/20200607204634_content_table.php) and [content_example](dist/db/migrations/20200703213436_content_example.php) before first running build or adapt the database content after running build.
+To adapt the content and its structure either adapt migrations [content_table](dist/db/migrations/20200607204634_content_table.php) and [content_example](dist/db/migrations/20200703213436_content_example.php) before first running build or adapt the database content after running build or run build, see for yourself how it works, then adapt migrations, drop tables and run build again.

 It is recommanded to adapt classes Contoller.php, FriendlyUrl.php and ProjectSpecific.php to your needs following the recommendations in comments.
 For deployment look also to [Deployment chapter](dist/README.md#deployment) and [Language management](dist/README.md#language-management) in dist/README.md.